cybrxkhan/RICE-for-CK3/README.md

 Special thanks in particular to:

 - Atreides for bookmark icons
-- B7E7 for collaboration and various cultures/faiths from BlackEmperor's Africa Plus
+- B7E7 for collaboration and content from BlackEmperor's Africa Plus mod
 - Bonseny for the amazing VIET and RICE logos and the beautiful 3D art assets
 - Celticus for a lot of useful help and suggestions
+- DrStein(Dupont) for revamped artwork
 - Fische for the Dragon Blood art icon and Vertimnus for donating it to me (originally made for Sinews of War)
 - George Hammond for some music ([see here](https://fanlink.to/georgehammondmusic) for more of his work)
 - Henry for the Better Bedouin Culture mod
 - KeizerHarm for UI work
 - Lahom for most of the Native American names
 - Макс for Erzya and Moksha names and info
-- Naatturi for faiths and other features from the [Ukonusko Overhaul](url=https://steamcommunity.com/sharedfiles/filedetails/?id=2224796496) mod
+- Naatturi for content from the [Ukonusko Overhaul] [Ukonusko Overhaul](url=https://steamcommunity.com/sharedfiles/filedetails/?id=2224796496) mod
 - Nezaros for reformed religion template
 - Nix for Evenki names
 - PinkPanzer for some decision art
+- Rajas of Asia for Asian stuff and collab
 - Shatzi for more Breton content
+- Soraya for Indian research and code
 - The Fallen Eagle for some icons and collab
-- The Not So Lonely Arrikirri and Tundragrass for suggestions and sources on the Zunbils
+- The Not So Lonely Arrikirri and Tundragrass for help on the Zunbils
 - YTnuBF for Native American ethnicities from the [Amerindian Steppe Tribe](url=https://steamcommunity.com/workshop/filedetails/?id=2417123207) mod